component/tap-event/README.md

 - shouldn't be triggered if there's ever more than a single finger on the surface at all.
 - should never trigger the `click` event.

-Some notes:

-- There are no timeouts on tap events - yet.

 ## API

 ```js